shiyanlee/synapse_neurotransmitters/README.md

 * Hemibrain: Bboxes are centered on pre-synaptic points and extend 15 pixels in all x,y and z.

 Note: Both pre- and post-synaptic points are enclosed within the box; otherwise, it is flagged in the `any_out_of_range` column of the bbox CSV.

+## Confidence filtering

+All confidence thresholds are carefully adjusted to ensure selection of at least 15 synapses from the top 20 neurons in each neurotransmitter class.
+This pushes the model to its confidence limits, meaning the predicted synapses are highly likely to be correct.

+Hemibrain A method
+Dopamine=0.98
+Octopamine=0.98
+Serotonin=0.99
+Glutamate=0.993
+Gaba=0.993
+Acetylcholine=0.994